mayanngrace/Retro-Style-Solitaire-/README.md

 # Retro-Style-Solitaire-Game
-A retro-style version of the card game Solitaire coded using Java language and JavaFX GUI.
-It has a pixel art theme that gives out a retro-style vibe while functioning just as the same as the Solitaire game in desktop versions where the goal is to arrange the cards in some systematic way to win.
+A retro-style version of the desktop card game Solitaire programmed using Java language and JavaFX GUI.
+It has a pixel art theme that gives out a retro vibe while implementing its original card deck functionalities.
+The objective of the game is to organize a randomly shuffled deck of cards in ascending order and build a foundation for each into four piles.

 ## Project Specifications
 1. Has a new game function